GigaSpaces-ProfessionalServices/xap-persist-training/README.md

 ![snapshot](./Pictures/Picture3.png)

 g.
-Run BillBuddyAccountFeeder (from Intellij run configuration)
+From the Intellij run configuration select BillBuddyAccountFeeder and run it <br />
 h.
-Run BillBuddyPaymentFeeder (from Intellij run configuration)
+From the Intellij run configuration select BillBuddyPaymentFeeder and run it <br />

 i.
 Run some queries in MySQL